Digital twinning of self-sensing structures using the statistical finite element method: Results and discussion

-Before computing the posterior densities, the hyperparameter posterior~\mbox{$p(\ary w | \ary Y) \propto p(\ary Y | \ary w) p(\ary w)$ } with the marginal likelihood~\mbox{$p(\ary Y | \ary w)$} given in~\eqref{eq:marginalY} must be determined.
-Recall, the components of the hyperparameter vector~$\ary w$ consist of the scaling parameter~$\rho$ and the covariance kernel parameters~$\sigma_d$ and~$\ell_d$ of the mismatch error~$\ary d$.
-The strain recordings from all $n_y = 40$ FBG sensors of the east main I-beam are considered in the observation (measurement) matrix \mbox{$\ary Y \in \mathbb R^{n_y \times n_o}$}.
-The position of the sensor measurement points are as indicated in Figure \ref{fig:bridgeschematic}.
-Only data recorded during the passage of the train (i.e., within the time of passage \mbox{$1~\text{s} \leq t \leq 3~\text{s}$}, yielding $n_o = 501$ sensor readings for each sensor) are considered.
-The standard deviation $\sigma_e$ for the measurement error~$\ary e$ is estimated from the empirical standard deviation of the strain within \mbox{$0~\text{s} \leq t \leq 0.5~\text{s}$}, prior to the arrival of the train (see Figure \ref{fig:strainOverTime}), which yields \mbox{$\sigma_e = 1~\text{microstrain}$}.
-Due to insufficient prior knowledge of the true bridge response, we assume a non-informative prior density~\mbox{$p(\ary w) \propto 1$} in sampling~\mbox{$\ary p (\ary w | \ary Y)$} using MCMC.
-In Figure~\ref{fig:hParam501} the normalised histograms for $p(\rho | \ary Y)$, $p(\sigma_d | \ary Y)$, and $p(\ell_d | \ary Y)$ obtained with 20000 iterations and an acceptance ratio of 0.283 are shown.
+Before computing the posterior densities, the marginal likelihood~\mbox{$p(\ary Y | \ary w)$} given by~\eqref{eq:marginalY} is sampled to obtain the point estimate~$\ary w^*$.
+Recall that the hyperparameter vector~$\ary w$ consists of the scaling parameter~$\rho$ and the covariance kernel parameters~$\sigma_d$ and~$\ell_d$ of the mismatch error~$\ary d$.
+The strain recordings from all $n_y = 40$ FBG sensors of the east main I-beam are included in the observation (measurement) matrix \mbox{$\ary Y \in \mathbb R^{n_y \times n_o}$}.
+The sensor locations are as specified in Figure \ref{fig:bridgeschematic}.
+Only data recorded when a train is present on the bridge (i.e., \mbox{$1~\text{s} \leq t \leq 3~\text{s}$} yielding $n_o = 501$ readings for each sensor) are included.
+The standard deviation $\sigma_e = 1~\text{microstrain}$ of the measurement error~$\ary e$ is estimated from the the strain recordings within \mbox{$0~\text{s} \leq t \leq 0.5~\text{s}$} prior to the arrival of the train (see Figure \ref{fig:strainOverTime}).
+The marginal likelihood~$p(\ary Y | \ary w)$ is sampled with a standard MCMC algorithm.
+In Figure~\ref{fig:hParam501} the normalised histograms for $p(\ary Y | \rho )$, $p(\ary Y | \sigma_d)$, and $p(\ary Y| \ell_d )$ obtained with 20000 iterations and an acceptance ratio of 0.283 are depicted.
+Convergence is ensured by checking the trace plot of the samples and monitoring the empirical mean and standard deviation of the samples.
+As mentioned before, the empirical mean of the MCMC samples is used as a point estimate~$\ary w^*$, see Table~\ref{tab:hParamStat501}.
+The unimodal nature of the histograms in Figure~\ref{fig:hParam501} and the relatively small standard deviations indicate that the available data is sufficient to identify the hyperparameters with a high certainty.
+Lack of sufficient data usually leads to multimodal histograms and large standard deviations.

-After determining the density of the hyperparameters \mbox{$p(\ary w | \ary Y)$}, the posterior density of the FE strains \mbox{$p(\ary P \ary u | \ary y)$} is calculated.
-As mentioned, the empirical mean \mbox{$\ary w^* = \mathbb E [ \ary w ]$} is used as a point estimate in calculating the posterior density \mbox{$p(\ary P \ary u | \ary y)$} according to~\eqref{eq:posteriorU}.
-The empirical mean and standard deviations of the three inferred hyperparameters are given in Table~\ref{tab:hParamStat501}.